jinghuazhao/DSA/README.md

 # DSA
 Data Structures and Algorithms

-The repository is pedagogical, esp. with cross-references in C++, Java and Python, while addition of outstanding libraries will be considered.
+The repository is pedagogical, esp. with cross-references in C++, Java and Python, while addition of libraries for real-world problems will be considered.

 It also worths to see the simultaneous implementations (C++, Java, Python, etc.) from here, https://www.geeksforgeeks.org/.